holepunchto/pear-docs/hp-docs/quick-start.md

 ### Hyperswarm: Connecting to Many Peers by Topic

-In the above example, we connected two peers directly using the first peer's public key.
-Often, you'll want to discover peers swarming a common topic, and connect to as many of them as you can.
+In the above example, two peers connected directly using the first peer's public key.
+The frequent use of Hyperswarm is to discover peers swarming a common topic, and connect to as many of them as possible.
 This will become clearer in the Hypercore example, but it's the best way to distribute peer-to-peer data structures.

 The [Hyperswarm](building-blocks/hyperswarm.md) module provides a higher-level interface over the underlying DHT, abstracting away the mechanics of establishing and maintaining connections.
-Instead, you 'join' topics, and the swarm discovers peers automatically.
+Instead, 'join' topics, and the swarm discovers peers automatically.
 It also handles reconnections in the event of failures.

-In the previous example, we needed to explicitly indicate which peer was the server and which was the client.
-Here, we create two peers, have them join a common topic, and let the swarm deal with connections.
+In the previous example, to explicitly indicate which peer was the server and which was the client, create two peers, have them join a common topic, and let the swarm deal with connections.

 This example consists of a single file, `peer.mjs`.
 In one terminal, type `node peer.mjs`, it will display the topic.
 Copy/paste that topic into N additional terminals with `node peer.mjs (topic)`.
 Each peer will log information about the other connected peers.

-Start typing into any terminal you like, and it will be broadcast to all connected peers!
+Start typing into any terminal anything, and it will be broadcast to all connected peers!